Coniston in Cumbria

 Coniston's best nearby bluebell woods can be found at Cow Close Wood, and Jeffy Knotts Wood.

-The area around Coniston features a number of interesting airports including Barrow/Walney Island Airport, and Carlisle Lake District Airport.
+There are a number of airports near Coniston including Barrow/Walney Island Airport, and Carlisle Lake District Airport.

 Coniston History